 For more information on company log policies, check here.

 Furthermore, the entire company is anonymous.
-Depending on your views, this could be a positive or negative.
+Depending on your views, this could be positive or negative.
 Keeping company info private is standard in the VPN industry—it helps them avoid government scrutiny.
 But please understand: an untraceable company is handling your data.

 There’s no telling what ANY company may do with your data.
 So you’ll have to consider whether this is worth the risk.
 If you’re using a VPN to fight totalitarian policies, this may be exactly what you’re looking for.